TheAutisticPixel/HipOS-Linux/README.md

 # HipOS
-- A toy OS made in godot engine for fun
+- A simulated desktop environment made in godot engine for fun